ebramk12/digital-disbursements/docs/interactive-guide/apiflow.md

 **<ins> Description </ins>**

-There are following different payment methods for the disbursments, there are detailed descriptions are provided below for each of the payment methnods.
+There are following different payment methods for the disbursements, there are detailed descriptions are provided below for each of the payment methods.

  1. Debit
  2. ACH